paalwilliams/Wordle-Clone/README.md

 # Wordle Clone

-A clone of the popular Wordle Game that is replayable more than once per day!
+A clone of the popular Wordle Game, replayable more than once per day!

 Built with Typescript, React, and [MUI](https://mui.com/) Components.